 Recent studies highlight melatonin’s potential roles in immune function, mood regulation, and even cancer treatment.
 While these findings are promising, much of the data is preliminary.
 Further research could lead to new ways of using melatonin for various health concerns.

-Melatonin’s Role in Immune Function and Disease Prevention
+Melatonin and Immune Function: Role in Disease Prevention

 Because melatonin has antioxidant and anti-inflammatory properties, scientists believe it might help regulate immune responses.
 By reducing free radicals, melatonin could protect cells from damage that can lead to chronic conditions like heart disease, cancer, and neurological issues.
 More research is needed to determine the best doses and applications.